 Not everyone is cut out for it.
 Some people can grow bored or lose focus which is when errors are usually made (that’s why it’s crucial to hire someone passionate about customer service.)

 Businesses rarely stick to one mode of customer support.
-There’s face to face interaction, phone calls, email, live chat on your website and social media support.
+Multichannel is the name of the game: there’s face to face interaction, phone calls, email, live chat on your website and social media support.

 The reality is you’ll need someone who is comfortable across all different channels.
 But asking candidates which one they prefer to communicate in tells you where you may need to focus your training.